Rachel J. Levy-Bell, PsyD

 I received my BA from Clark University in Worcester, MA and my MA and Doctoral degrees from the Chicago School of Professional Psychology in Chicago, IL.

 Massachusetts Licensed Psychologist (2002-Present)

-Dr. Rachel Levy-Bell is currently the Associate Program Director and Director of Clinical Training in the Mental Health Counseling & Behavioral Medicine Program at Boston University School of Medicine.
-She also runs a private practice in Boston, where she conduct individual psychotherapy with a diagnostically and age diverse population.
+Dr. Rachel Levy-Bell is the Program Director and Clinical Associate Professor in the Mental Health Counseling & Behavioral Medicine Program at Boston University School of Medicine.
+She also runs a private practice in Boston, where she conducts individual psychotherapy with a diagnostically and age-diverse population.

 - Providing supervision to counselors in training

 - The impact and treatment of HIV/AIDS in culturally diverse populations with specific emphasis on the African-American culture

 - Medical psychology

 - Counselor identity development